Gene Simmons

-Early life
+Early life and education

-Simmons was born as Chaim Witz on August 25, 1949, at Rambam Hospital in Haifa, Israel, to Jewish immigrants from Hungary.
-His mother, Florence Klein (1925–2018) (née Flóra Kovács), was born in Jánd and survived internment in Nazi concentration camps.
+Simmons was born Chaim Witz on August 25, 1949 in Haifa, Israel to Jewish refugees from Hungary.
+His mother, Flóra Kovács (later Florence Klein, then Florence Lubowski) (1925–2018), was born in Jánd in the Northern Great Plain region of eastern Hungary.
+She survived internment in Nazi concentration camps from November 1944 to her liberation from the Mauthausen camp in Austria on May 5, 1945.
 She and her brother, Larry Klein, were the only members of the family to survive the Holocaust.
-Simmons' father, Ferenc "Feri" Yehiel Witz (1925–2002), was a carpenter.
-Simmons spent his early childhood in Tirat Carmel and was raised in a practicing Jewish household.
+Witz's father, Ferenc "Feri" Yehiel Witz (1925–2002), was a carpenter whom Klein married in 1946; the couple moved to Israel the following year.

+Witz spent his early childhood in Tirat Carmel and was raised in a practicing Jewish household.
 He has said that his family was "dirt poor", scraping by on rationed bread and milk.
 At the age of seven, he began to pick wild fruit and sell it on roadsides together with a friend.

-Aged eight, he immigrated to the United States with his mother and settled in New York City.
-His father remained in Israel, where he has another son and three daughters.
-In the United States, Simmons changed his name to Gene Klein, adopting his mother's maiden name.
+At age eight, after his parents’ divorce, Witz and his mother immigrated to the United States, settling in Queens, New York City.
+His father remained in Israel, where he had another son and three daughters.
+In the United States, Witz changed his name to Gene Klein, adopting his mother's maiden name.
 When he was nine, he briefly attended a Jewish religious school, Yeshiva Torah Vodaas, before transferring to a public school.
-He later attended Richmond College and Sullivan County Community College, both in New York, and chose a stage name in tribute to the rockabilly singer Jumpin' Gene Simmons.
+He graduated from Newtown High School.

+Klein attended Sullivan County Community College in New York.
+He graduated from Richmond College in Staten Island, New York with a BA in Education in 1970.

+Career

+Before his musical career began, Klein worked a variety of jobs in New York City.
+A proficient typist, he served as an assistant to an editor of Vogue.
+He also spent six months as a sixth grade instructor on the Upper West Side.

+Klein chose his stage name, Gene Simmons, in tribute to the rockabilly singer Jumpin' Gene Simmons.
+In other interviews, he claimed his stage name was inspired by actress Jean Simmons; he used the title of her 1946 film Great Expectations for a song on the 1976 album "Destroyer".
 He practiced playing his guitar for hours on end.
-Before his musical career began, Klein worked a variety of jobs in the city.
-A proficient typist, he served as an assistant to an editor of Vogue, and spent several months as a sixth grade instructor on the Upper West Side.

 The Beatles had a significant influence on Simmons.
 "There is no way I'd be doing what I do now if it wasn't for the Beatles.
 I was watching The Ed Sullivan Show and I saw them.
 Those skinny little boys, kind of androgynous, with long hair like girls.
 It blew me away that these four boys [from] the middle of nowhere could make that music."